The Truncated Moment Problem for Unital Commutative R-Algebras: General truncated moment problems

 \begin{rem} While the Riesz-Krein Extension Theorem can be derived from Choquet's Lemma, we do not know whether the converse is true. \end{rem}

 We are now ready to state and prove the two main results of this section.

-\begin{thm} (The Compact Case) \ Let $A$ be a unital commutative $\reals$--algebra. \ Suppose $K\subseteq\X{A}$ is compact and $B\subseteq A$ is a linear subspace such that there exists $q\in B$ with $\hat{q}$ strictly positive on $K$. \ Then every $K-$positive linear functional $\map{L}{B}{\reals}$ admits an integral representation via a positive Radon measure supported in $K$. \end{thm}
+\begin{thm} \ Let $A$ be a unital commutative $\reals$--algebra.
+Suppose $K\subseteq\X{A}$ is compact and $B\subseteq A$ is a linear subspace such that there exists $q\in B$ with $\hat{q}$ strictly positive on $K$.
+Then every $K-$positive linear functional $\map{L}{B}{\reals}$ admits an integral representation via a positive Radon measure supported in $K$. \end{thm}